sgtb3/Approximation-Methods/README.md

     	At t = 0.19, f(0.19) = 2007.24
     	At t = 0.20, f(0.20) = 2026.98

       Specifically that at t = 0.2 seconds after the reaction, approximately 2026 (2027 rounding up) units of KOH potassium hydroxide will have formed.

 #Varying Answers

   The reason this program approximated only (~2027) units of KOT (as compared to the book answer of *2099*) is because the step size was limited to (h = .01).
 A more accurate prediction is given if the number of steps is increased.
-  For example, if (h = .001), then this program outputs
+  For example, if (h = .001), then this program outputs:

        At t = 0.2, f(0.2) = 2079.19.